Oil prices set for first weekly fall in six on oversupply worries

-SINGAPORE (Reuters) - Oil prices were mixed on Friday after recent declines, but were on track for the first weekly fall in six weeks, under pressure from surging U.S. supplies and doubts over Russian support for continuing a cut in crude output.
+SINGAPORE, Nov 17 (Reuters) - Oil prices steadied on Friday after recent declines, but were were on track for their first weekly fall in six weeks as concerns about surging U.S. supplies put a dent in the market’s recent rally.

-U.S. West Texas Intermediate (WTI) crude futures were at $55.32 a barrel, up 18 cents.
-Traders said strong U.S. crude exports were lifting WTI.

-Still, crude was on track to fall around 2-4 percent for the week on worries about growth in U.S. production and inventories, after both benchmarks touched 2015 highs last week.
+Still, Brent was on track to fall around 3.4 percent for the week and WTI 2.5 percent on worries about growth in U.S. production and inventories, after both benchmarks touched near two-and-a-half year highs last week.

-“Russian support for a formalized extension of production cuts at the Nov.
-30 OPEC meeting appears questionable, even if only to defer the decision to 1Q18,” U.S. investment bank Jefferies said.

 Crude markets have received general support in the past months by the Organization of the Petroleum Exporting Countries (OPEC), which together with some non-OPEC producers including Russia has been withholding production since January in order to tighten the market and prop up prices.